Agenda

 A raw and honest look at life with NF2—because the journey isn’t just about challenges, but about resilience.
 Join 2 NF2 warriors ( Christine Panza and McKinnon Galloway) as they share their personal stories of navigating deafness, balance difficulties, facial paralysis, and mental health.
 Discover real-life solutions, practical tips, and the strength that comes from turning obstacles into opportunities.

-time icon June 20, 2025 05:30 PM
+June 20, 2025 05:30 PM

 Blue & Green Circle Donor Reception

-time icon June 20, 2025 06:30 PM
+June 20, 2025 06:30 PM

 NF Summit Reception at The National Zoo